bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

 I have also added a rotation movement, R. Here is an illustration of it:

-    The board fragment "r♟" (recall, @ is the board fragment's center):
+    The board fragment "r♟" (recall, @ is the board fragment's centre):

           +-+
           |♟|
         @ +-+

-    The board fragment "Ru♟", i.e. "u♟ rotated around the center by 90 degrees counter-clockwise":
+    The board fragment "Ru♟", i.e. "u♟ rotated around the centre by 90 degrees counter-clockwise":

       +-+